State / Territory Benefits - Maryland

 VA Disability Dependency and Indemnity Compensation: VA benefits are not taxable because they generally are for disabilities and are not subject to federal or state taxes.

-Maryland Pension Exclusion: Veterans 65 or older or totally disabled (or Spouse totally disabled) may qualify for Maryland's maximum pension exclusion of $27,100 under the conditions described in Instruction 13 of the Maryland resident tax booklet.
-If eligible, Veterans may be able to subtract some of taxable pension and retirement annuity income from federal adjusted gross income.
+Maryland Pension Exclusion: If you are 65 or older or totally disabled (or your spouse is totally disabled), you may qualify for Maryland's maximum pension exclusion of $29,000 under the conditions described in Instruction 13 of the Maryland resident tax booklet.
+If you're eligible, you may be able to subtract some of your taxable pension and retirement annuity income from your federal adjusted gross income.

 Overseas Pay Subtraction: Legal residents of Maryland may subtract up to $15,000 in overseas pay if he or she earned active duty income overseas outside the U.S. boundaries or possessions.
 If the total military pay exceeds $30,000, the individual is not eligible for this subtraction.

-Renters' Tax Credit: A Renters' Tax Credit program provides up to $750 a year for those age 60 and over or 100% disabled if they qualify on the basis of income.
-Click here for additional information.
+Renters' Tax Credit: A Renters' Tax Credit program provides up to $1,044 a year for those age 60 and over or 100% disabled (and their surviving Spouses) if they qualify on the basis of income.
+Click here for the application.

 Military Spouse Residency Relief Act: The Spouse of a Service member stationed in Maryland in compliance with military orders is not required to pay taxes on wages earned in Maryland if that Spouse is not a resident of the state of Maryland and maintains domicile in another state.
 Click here for application.